kc101010/Research-Improving-Device-Drivers/README.md

 # Research-Improving-Device-Drivers
-Main repo for Honours Project, related research and all files
+Main repository for Honours Project, related research and all files.
 ***
-"Developing Device Drivers in Rust" (2022 - 2023)
+"Developing Device Drivers in Rust"
+(2022 - 2023)
 by Kyle Christie
+at University of the West of Scotland

 NOTE: This project is best viewed with [Obsidian](https://obsidian.md/)